 What Greenwich Park Revealed entails

 Throughout 2017, 2018 and 2019 we appointed new staff, piloted a range of activities and talked to park users to get their feedback on the project before putting in a bid for external funding.
-The information boards and Learning Centre designs shown to the public during this time can still be viewed on the news page.

 After securing a £4.5m grant in January 2020 the project will begin in earnest, with a new Learning Centre expected to open in 2022.